 The Heriot-Watt Analysis Seminar takes place on Wednesdays during term time.
-Our venue for Semester 1 is Appleton Tower 2.05 (unless specified otherwise).
-The latter is located next to the Maxwell Institute.
+Our venue for Semester 2 is in Appleton Tower second floor, but the room changes, so see below.
+The building is located next to the Maxwell Institute.
 All are welcome to attend the meetings.

 If you have any questions or suggestions, please contact one of the organisers: Lyonell Boulton and Matteo Capoferri.